nordugrid/arc-ansible/README.md

 queues:
   - main
 ```

+### remotedelivery
+Should ARC have a stand-alone remote data delivery server.
+If it does then make sure that your inventory ansible file has a `datadelivery` group.

+Information about the configuration in arc.conf on the ARC-CE: http://www.nordugrid.org/arc/arc7/admins/reference.html#deliveryservice

+Information about how to set up and configure a standalone remote data delivery server: http://www.nordugrid.org/arc/arc7/tech/data/dds.html

+Accepted values "yes", "no"

+### remotedelivery_port
+What port the remote datadelivery server listens for datastaging requests.

+Accepted values: Any port-number you are using, e.g. 443.

 ### hepspec
 If you have benchmarked your servers, add the value here.
 The values must be in HEPSPEC value or Hepscore23 value.